joongyang/Measurement-of-Income-Inequality/what_is_inequality.md

 *Concepts of inequality* (2015)[https://www.un.org/en/development/desa/policy/wess/wess_dev_issues/dsp_policy_01.pdf] defines inequality as the state of not being equal, especially in status, rights, and opportunities.

+The state of being equal is equality.
+Therefore, inequality is non-equality.
+The above definition corresponds to the following definition.

  Cowell (2011, p.
 1)[https://academic.oup.com/book/11568] defines inequality as a departure from equality.